-She stated, “I find that Danny was kind to Mr Butcher, calling on him and doing odd jobs for him without charging.
+She added: “I find that Danny was kind to Mr Butcher, calling on him and doing odd jobs for him without charging.

 “Mr Butcher was kind to Danny, indulged his passion for talking and their real shared interest was their mutual chat, banter and human interest stories, such as Archie’s success.”

 He changed his will two months before he died, and his family disputed the bequest.
 Sharp, meanwhile, said that he was stunned with the change and didn’t expect it when Butcher suddenly died.